-MRU4 To be supported, any new development proposals in Mayfair that will require the introduction of construction traffic within Mayfair should demonstrate (through a construction management plan or otherwise) how the impact on traffic and residential amenity will be mitigated such that the development will have minor temporary effects at most.
-In addition, the assessment must comply with the Construction Code of Practice, consider cumulative impacts with other developments in the vicinity, and be undertaken in consultation with the Mayfair worker and resident community in the vicinity.
+MRU4 To be supported, any new development proposals in Mayfair of a scale and type that will be likely to generate significant construction traffic movements within Mayfair, should demonstrate (through a construction management plan or otherwise) how the impact on traffic and residential amenity will be mitigated such that the development will have minor temporary effects at most.
+In addition, the assessment must comply with the Council's Code of Construction Practice, consider cumulative impacts with other developments in the vicinity, and be undertaken in consultation with the Mayfair worker and resident community in the vicinity.

 - 4.2.16 With the exceptions of certain local distributor roads, such as Brook Street, Bond Street, Grosvenor Street and Park Street and a number of local link routes, other roads within Mayfair's borders are small local access roads.
 The intricate and narrow nature of the roads, particularly to the south of Mayfair, combined with the residential predominance of some areas, means that it is essential that effective construction traffic management and residential amenity measures are secured for all development in Mayfair. - 4.2.17 Development in and around West and other parts of Mayfair is currently putting a heavy burden on the small and intimate road network.
 With substantial developments currently proposed in the sub-area, that pressure is likely to increase.
-It is not clear whether existing proposals have considered and addressed the cumulative effect on the residential road network of several proposals being developed put together, in terms of the increase in construction traffic, road closures and noise. - 4.2.19 Whilst major developments are required to consider and submit for approval traffic management schemes,84 in Mayfair it is appropriate for all developments which will entail the introduction of additional construction traffic movements to do so.
-Noise should be minimised and contained.
+It is not clear whether existing proposals have considered and addressed the cumulative effect on the residential road network of several proposals being developed put together, in terms of the increase in construction traffic, road closures and noise. - 4.2.19 Whilst major developments are required to consider and submit for approval traffic management schemes,78 in Mayfair it is appropriate for all developments which will entail the introduction of additional construction traffic movements to do so.
+Noise should be minimised and contained 79 .
 The community must be consulted in the process of approval.
 Heavy vehicles should, wherever practicable use main arterial routes.
 Construction Management Plans should clearly set out the proposed timings for deliveries and how these will interact with other construction activities; and an understanding needs to be demonstrated of the limited road space of proposed routes.
-TfL's Construction Logistics Plans should be considered and applied86.
+TfL's Construction Logistics Plans should be considered and applied80.
 Developers are encouraged to engage contractors who are accredited to the Fleet Operator Recognition Scheme, and meet the vehicle and driver standards of Construction Logistics and Community Safety.
 We would expect all contractors in Mayfair to be members of the "Considerate Contractors" scheme.

-Town and Country Planning (Environmental Impact Assessment) Regulations 2011, and LP policy 6.3.
-85 CP policy S32.
-85 "Construction Logistics Plan Guidance" (TfL, July 2017).
+78 Town and Country Planning (Environmental Impact Assessment) Regulations 2011, and LP policy 6.3.
+79 CP policy S32.
+80 "Construction Logistics Plan Guidance" (TfL, July 2017).